How grave is India’s oxygen emergency? Worse than the government admits

 For one, the actual availability is more complicated than what the binary of production and requirement suggests.

 India’s total daily production of oxygen is 7,127 metric tonnes.
 A bulk of this is produced in dedicated cryogenic air separator units that manufacture oxygen of high purity.
-The science behind these plants are simple: ambient air is cooled such that nitrogen and oxygen, the two main constituents, separate based on their boiling points.
+The science behind these plants is simple: ambient air is cooled such that nitrogen and oxygen, the two main constituents, separate based on their boiling points.

 But not all the oxygen produced by cryogenic air separator units is meant for medical use.
 A significant part is earmarked for industrial use.